-dynamic discretizer responds when the learner requires so, during the building of the model.
+- Static vs. Dynamic: This property refers to the level of independence between the discretizer and the learning method.
+A static discretizer is run prior to the learning task and is autonomous from the learning algorithm (23), as a data preprocessing algorithm (71).
+Almost all isolated known discretizers are static.
+By contrast, a dynamic discretizer responds when the learner requires so, during the building of the model.
 Hence, they must belong to the local discretizer's family (see later) embedded in the learner itself, producing an accurate and compact outcome together with the associated learning algorithm.
-Good examples of classical dynamic techniques are ID3 discretizer and ITFP.

-- Univariate versus Multivariate: Univariate discretizers only operate with a single attribute simultaneously.
+Good examples of classical dynamic techniques are ID3 discretizer (73) and ITFP (31). - Univariate vs. Multivariate: Univariate discretizers only operate with a single attribute simultaneously.
 This means that they sort the attributes independently, and then, the derived discretization disposal for each attribute remains unchanged in the following phases.
 Conversely, multivariate techniques, concurrently consider all or various attributes to determine the initial set of cut points or to make a decision about the best cut point chosen as a whole.
 They may accomplish discretization handling the complex interactions among several attributes to decide also the attribute in which the next cut point will be split or merged.
-Currently, interest has recently appeared in developing multivariate discretizers because they are decisive in complex predictive problems where univariate operations may ignore important interactions between attributes and in deductive learning.58 - Supervised versus Unsupervised: Supervised discretizers consider the class label whereas unsupervised ones do not.
+Currently, interest has recently appeared in developing multivariate discretizers since they are decisive in complex predictive problems where univariate operations may ignore important interactions between attributes (68; 69) and in deductive learning (56). - Supervised vs. Unsupervised: Supervised discretizers consider the class label whereas unsupervised ones do not.
 The interaction between the input attributes and the class output and the measures used to make decisions on the best cut points (entropy, correlations, etc.) will define the supervised manner to discretize.
-Although most of the discretizers proposed are supervised, there is a growing interest in unsupervised discretization for descriptive tasks.53,58 Unsupervised discretization can be applied to both supervised and unsupervised learning, because its operation does not require the specification of an output attribute.
+Although most of the discretizers proposed are supervised, there is a growing interest in unsupervised discretization for descriptive tasks (48; 56).
+Unsupervised discretization can be applied to both supervised and unsupervised learning, because its operation does not require the specification of an output attribute.
 Nevertheless, this does not occur in supervised discretizers, which can only be applied over supervised learning.
-Unsupervised learning also opens the door to transferring the learning between tasks because the discretization is not tailored to a specific problem. - Splitting versus Merging: These two options refer to the approach used to define or generate new intervals.
+Unsupervised learning also opens the door to transfering the learning between tasks since the discretization is not tailored to a specific problem. - Splitting vs. Merging: These two options refer to the approach used to define or generate new intervals.
 The former methods search for a cut point to divide the domain into two intervals among all the possible boundary points.
-On the contrary, merging techniques begin with a predefined partition and search for a candidate cut point to mix both adjacent intervals after removing it.
-In the literature, the terms top-down and bottom-up are highly related to these two operations, respectively.
-In fact, topdown and bottom-up discretizers are thought for hierarchical discretization developments, so they consider that the process is incremental, property which will be described later.
-Splitting/ merging is more general than top-down/bottom-up because it is possible to have discretizers whose procedure manages more than one interval at a time.
-Furthermore, we consider the hybrid category as the way of alternating splits with merges during running time.
+On the contrary, merging techniques begin with a pre-defined partition and search for a candidate cut point to mix both adjacent intervals after removing it.
+In the literature, the terms Top-Down and Bottom-up are highly related to these two operations, respectively.
+In fact, top-down and bottom-up discretizers are thought for hierarchical discretization developments, so they consider that the process is incremental, property which will be described later.
+Splitting/merging is more general than top-down/bottom-up because it is possible to have discretizers whose procedure manages more than one interval at a time (33; 35).
+Furthermore, we consider the hybrid category as the way of alternating splits with merges during running time (9; 69).